Numerical Schemes for Rough Parabolic Equations: Young case

 The continuity result (\ref{cont-yg}) provides us with a control over the discretization of the driving signal $x$.
 This is the first step towards Theorem \ref{main-result-young}:

-\begin{notation} For any $M\in \N^\ast$, we denote by $\yba^M$ the Wong-Zakaï approximation associated to $x^M$ (with the same initial condition $\psi$), or otherwise stated the solution to Equation (\ref{equa-mild}) when $x$ is replaced with its interpolation $x^M$. \end{notation}
+\begin{notation} For any $M\in \N$, we denote by $\yba^M$ the Wong-Zakaï approximation associated with $x^M$ (with the same initial condition $\psi$), or otherwise stated the solution to Equation (\ref{equa-mild}) when $x$ is replaced with its approximation $x^M$. \end{notation}